agherzan/yubikey-full-disk-encryption/README.md

 ## Enable ykfde-suspend module

-You can enable ykfde-suspend module which allows for automatically locking encrypted LUKS containers and wiping keys from memory on suspend and unlocking them on resume by using luksSuspend, luksResume commands.)
+You can enable ykfde-suspend module which allows for automatically locking encrypted LUKS containers and wiping keys from memory on suspend and unlocking them on resume by using luksSuspend, luksResume commands.
+Based on https://github.com/vianney/arch-luks-suspend

+1. Edit /etc/mkinitcpio.conf and make sure the following hooks are enabled:udev, shutdown, suspend.
+2. Enable related systemd service:

 ```
 systemctl enable ykfde-suspend.service